C0deWiser/polyglot/readme.md

 In that case, all strings that begins with configured values, will be stored in `php` files, following Laravel Translator style.

-### Multiple Domains
+### Multiple Text Domains

-Sometimes, you may want to divide your application's translation strings into few domains, e.g. strings for frontend and strings for administrative panel.
+Sometimes, you may want to divide your application's translation strings into few text domains, e.g. strings for frontend and strings for administrative panel.

-You may configure additional domains that way:
+You may configure additional text domains that way:

     'sources' => [
         app_path(),